-To learn more about Kaş and the rest of Turkey read this post on my Top 10 Turkey Destinations.
+To learn more about Kaş and the rest of Turkey, read this post about my top destinations on a Turkey road trip.

-- 4 A trip to the party town of Lycia!
+- 5 Visit Arykanda – A trip to the party town of Lycia!

 Nobody knows for certain when it was built as nothing had been written about it until the 1st Century BC.
 However, an outdoor defensive wall dates back to 5th century BC so it’s pretty damn old!
 Aim to get to Myra early in the morning if possible to avoid the crowds.
 This is only a small site so it doesn’t get too busy, mainly just group tours on day trips from Antalya.